tomara-x/lapis/README.md

     win_wave.push(p);
 }

-// for overlap (note the swap of starting time between 1 and 3) let w0 = wavech_at(win_wave, 0, 0, 512, 0);
+// for overlap (note the starting points of 1 and 3)
+// they're staring points, not offsets (unlike the fft nodes) let w0 = wavech_at(win_wave, 0, 0, 512, 0);
 let w1 = wavech_at(win_wave, 0, 384, 512, 0);
 let w2 = wavech_at(win_wave, 0, 256, 512, 0);